vaisest/caesura/README.md

 >
 > If you are going to do so then you should definitely use a long wait interval:
 > `--upload --no-limit --wait-before-upload 2m`

+### 10. Next steps

+Check out the [full documentation of configuration options in COMMANDS.md](COMMANDS.md), in particular you may want to use `--copy-transcode-to-content-dir` and `--copy-torrent-to` to suit your preferred setup.

 ## Directory Structure